 Pay attention to signals

 If you notice signals of fear or aggression, proceed to help your dog overcome the negative emotions.
 The standard signals of dog bites are the ears pinned back, the fur along its back, which may stand up and the white of his eyes.
 Other signals include yawning and showing off the teeth, freezing in response to a touch or intense eye contact.

 Strengthen the bond between you and your dog by playing with him and taking him outdoors to exercise.
 This way, his energy is directed into games and exercise, preventing unwanted behaviors.
 Proper socialization in puppyhood develops your dog’s mind and get him accustomed to various contexts.

 Get your dog vaccinated

 Your dog should be up-to-date with his vaccinations.
-In most states, a dog that is not up-to-date on vaccines can be killed if he bites someone.
+A dog that is not up-to-date on vaccines can be killed in most states if he bites someone.

 Take your dog to the vet for a check

-If your dog shows signs of aggression, fear or other negative emotions that last for a long period of time, take him to the veterinarian for a detailed check.
+If your dog shows signs of aggression, fear or other negative emotions that last for an extended period, take him to the veterinarian for a detailed check.